BabyBroder/CTF/PWN/Level2/tcache_dup2/README.md

 ![trigger](images/trigger_tcache.png)

-It has two tcachebins, although it recognize the pointer to malloc got.
+It has two tcachebins, although it recognizes the pointer to malloc got.

 Thus, I link tcache2 to malloc got instead of tcache1.(trigger number of tcachebins)